najjaved/najjaved/README.md

 ---

 ### 👩‍💻 About Me
-- 🔭 **I’m currently working on** implementing a full DevOps lifecycle for a restaurant management application to reinforce core DevOps concepts and gain hands-on experience with modern deployment workflows, including CI/CD, containerization, and infrastructure and application monitoring.
+- 🔭 **I’m currently working on** implementing a full DevOps lifecycle for a restaurant management application to reinforce core DevOps concepts and gain further experience with modern deployment workflows, including CI/CD with Amazon AWS Cloud platform, containerization, and infrastructure and application monitoring.

 - 🌱 **I’m currently learning about**
   - Cloud infrastructure and services on AWS and Azure